foxBMS/foxBMS-primary/doc/sphinx/gettingstarted/can_com.rst

 ------------

-Contrary to the messages in the DBC file, message names are with the prefix \'CANS_MSG\_\' in the code and in the documentation, in order to be compliant with the coding guidelines, whil complying with the 32 character limit of dbc files.
+Contrary to the messages in the DBC file, message names are with the prefix \'CANS_MSG\_\' in the code and in the documentation, in order to be compliant with the coding guidelines, while complying with the 32 character limit of DBC files.

 +---------------------+----------------+---------+---------------+-----------------------------------+
 | **Message Name**    | **Message ID** | **DLC** | **Direction** | **Description**                   |